-Judge rules that $6 million dollar lawsuit relating to a Jeff Koon’s sculpture can proceed
+Judge rules on $6 million dollar lawsuit relating to a Jeff Koons sculpture

 Disputes relating to art work occur often when substantial amounts of money are at stake.
 Recently the New York Supreme Court delivered a landmark pre-motion ruling which has allowed part of a £6,000,000 law suit to proceed on the basis of breach of contract.
 The ruling is groundbreaking as it is the first time a judge’s decision has been based on Article 15 of New York’s Arts and Cultural Affairs Law.
 The case revolves around an edition of a Jeff Koons sculpture Gazing Ball (Centaur and Lapth Maiden) (2013) which was paid for by a London Art Dealer, Fabrizio Moretti in 2014 but had not been delivered by the Gallerist David Zwirner’s gallery.
 Amongst other charges Moretti alleged that the gallery was in breach of contract and its warranties on the following basis: